Make a batch of Sugar Free Cranberry Sauce for Thanksgiving if you’re avoiding extra sugar in your daily routine.

 Did using a no calorie sweetener work better than sugar?

-I was nervous about using sugar substitutes in this homemade sugar free cranberry sauce since I thought that sugar helped thicken it during the cooking process.
+I was nervous about using sugar substitutes in this fresh cranberries sauce since I thought that sugar helped thicken it during the cooking process.

-Not to worry because cranberry sauce without sugar thickened up very nicely with both the Swerve and powdered monk fruit.
+Not to worry because it thickened up very nicely with both the Swerve and powdered monk fruit.
 Phew!

-As far as taste, both no sugar cranberry sauce recipes were fantastic!
+As far as taste, both recipes were fantastic!
 I had no idea either that no calorie sweeteners were used instead of regular sugar.

-Leftover sugar free cranberry sauce can be used in many other ways:
+Leftover cranberry sauce can be used in many other ways:

 ● in yogurt parfaits